 Volunteers must be NGWA members who are willing to:

-- Attend and promote events related to the goal,
+- Attend and promote events related to goals

-- Notify NGWA when you are unable to attend meetings and events, and
+- Notify NGWA when unable to attend meetings and events

 - Serve as an NGWA representative in the groundwater industry.